jacobhall03/jacobhall03/README.md

-- 👋 Hi, I’m @jacobhall03
-- 👀 I’m studying Aerospace Engineering at the University of Virginia
-- 🌱 I’m currently learning C++ and Git version control.
+I'm jacobhall03.
+I'm studying engineering at the University of Virginia.
+I am currently self-learning Git version control and C++.

-- 📫 Reach me by email at jacobhall03@gmail.com
+Here is a list of some of my projects:
+ - Tic-Tac-Toe (currently only has code that computes various possibe game outcomes)